College and Major Requirements

 College of Engineering

-In addition to the required math and science courses, all Engineering students take EG 10111 (Introduction to Engineering Systems I) in the first semester and EG 10112 (Introduction to Engineering Systems II) in the second semester of their first year.
+In addition to the required math and science courses, all Engineering students take introductory engineering courses during the first year.

 Keough School of Global Affairs

-The supplementary major in Global Affairs offered by the Keough School does not have any required first-year courses, although students interested in the Keough supplementary major are encouraged to start the study of the language they intend to pursue as a first-year student.
+The supplementary major in Global Affairs offered by the Keough School does not have any required first-year courses, although students interested in the supplementary major are encouraged to explore courses and/or to start the study of the language they intend to pursue.

 College of Science